Buckle up: Arizona Republicans to show 2020 recount results

 The Senate has agreed to spend $150,000 on the audit, plus security and facility costs.
 That pales in comparison to the nearly $5.7 million contributed as of late July by Trump allies.

 Maricopa County’s vote count was conducted in front of bipartisan observers, as were legally required audits meant to ensure voting machines work properly.
-A partial hand count spot check found a perfect match.
+A partial hand count found a perfect match.

 Election experts predict the report could misinterpret normal election procedures to claim something nefarious or elevate minor mistakes into major allegations of wrongdoing.